GabeStah/gremlin-blog-posts/src/_posts/chaos-engineering/chaos-engineering-through-staged-resiliency/stage-2/2018-10-11-chaos-engineering-through-staged-resiliency-stage-2.md

 ### Amazon S3 Cross-Region Replication

 The last critical dependency for the **Bookstore** app is the CDN, which relies on Amazon S3.
-While Amazon S3 is a extremely resilient system and not prone to downtime, there is still some precedent for Amazon S3 failure.
+While Amazon S3 is an extremely resilient system and not prone to downtime, there is still some precedent for Amazon S3 failure.
 Luckily, the service has the ability to automatically replicate objects between buckets within different AWS regions.

 To accomplish this we're working around a quirk with Amazon S3 bucket naming and DNS routing.
 Specifically, a CNAME DNS name must _exactly match_ a referenced Amazon S3 bucket name.
 Therefore, we'll continue using the `cdn.bookstore.pingpublications.com.s3.amazonaws.com` Amazon S3 bucket (and Route53 CNAME record), but this bucket is now the _secondary_ CDN.
 A new Amazon S3 bucket named `cdn-primary.bookstore.pingpublications.com` is now the _primary_ CDN bucket.

-We then create a CloudFront endpoint that points to the `cdn-primary` bucket, but uses the DNS CNAME `cdn.bookstore.pingpublications.com`.
+We then create a CloudFront endpoint that points to the `cdn-primary` bucket but uses the DNS CNAME `cdn.bookstore.pingpublications.com`.
 From there, Amazon Route53 failover properly handles requests based on whichever Amazon S3 bucket is available.
 This automates the CDN failover process.

 1. Start by creating an Amazon CloudFront Distribution.
 The fields we need to set are as follows.

     - **Origin Domain Name**: This must be set the _primary_ Amazon S3 bucket (`cdn-primary.bookstore.pingpublications.com.s3-us-west-2.amazonaws.com`).
     - **Alternate Domain Names (CNAMEs)**: This should point to the root CDN endpoint (`cdn.bookstore.pingpublications.com`).

-2. Create a Amazon Route53 Health Check to check the health of the _primary_ Amazon S3 bucket, which is behind the CloudFront endpoint created above.
+2. Create an Amazon Route53 Health Check to check the health of the _primary_ Amazon S3 bucket, which is behind the CloudFront endpoint created above.

     ```bash
     $ aws route53 create-health-check --caller-reference BookstoreCloudfront --output json \